28 Reasons to Start Doing Yoga Today

 - Builds Community Connection: The practice of yoga can be a deeply personal journey.
 But along the way you have the opportunity to connect to a community of teachers, students and leaders who can offer support and encouragement.
-Opportunities for growth are extensive, including yoga-related travel excursions and workshops.
+Opportunities for growth are extensive including workshops, yoga-related travel excursions and workshops.

-- Improves Focus: We could all stand to be dialled in with greater focus at work, in sport and even when chilling at home with the family.
+- Improves Focus: We could all stand to be dialed in with greater focus at work, in sport, and even when chilling out at home with the family.
 Yoga can help you find your focus and even enhance overall cognitive functioning, according to this 2017 study.

 - Increases Self-Esteem: Remember those power poses that helped increase overall energy and vitality?
 The authors of that study also noted that they improved self-esteem as well.
 Other studies have investigated the ways that yoga can improve self-esteem in adolescents, burn victims and others with positive findings.

 - Promotes Self-Care: Who couldn’t use a little extra relaxation and TLC these days?
 The National Institutes of Complementary and Integrative Health advises that yoga supports good health habits.
 A yoga practice can also help to provide you with self-care tools to manage and reduce stress, according to a 2020 study published in the Journal of Clinical Medicine.

 - Improves Quality of Life: Several studies have looked at the impact that yoga can have on the overall quality of life in different populations.
 Evidence shows that those undergoing medical treatment, those managing chronic pain or disease and others can feel better about their lives simply by practicing yoga.